anatol/booster/docs/manpage.md

  * `rd.luks.name=$UUID=$NAME` similar to rd.luks.uuid parameter but also specifies the name used for the LUKS device opening.
  * `rd.luks.options=opt1,opt2` a comma-separated lists of LUKS flags.
 Supported options are `discard`, `same-cpu-crypt`, `submit-from-crypt-cpus`, `no-read-workqueue`, `no-write-workqueue`.
     Note that booster also supports LUKS v2 persistent flags stored with the partition metadata.
 Any command-line options are added on top of the persistent flags.
- * `booster.debug=1` enable booster debug output.
+ * `booster.debug` enable booster debug output.
 It is printed to console at the boot time.
 This feature might be useful to debug booster issues.
  * `quiet` option is opposite of `booster.debug` and reduces verbosity of the tool.
 It hides boot-time booster warnings.
 This option is ignored if `booster.debug` is set.

 ## DEBUGGING
 If you have a problem with booster boot tool you can enable debug mode to get more information about what is going on.
-Just add `booster.debug=1` kernel parameter and booster provide additional logs.
+Just add `booster.debug` kernel parameter and booster provide additional logs.

 ## EXAMPLES